SakshiShaiv/travel_system/README.md

 ## ✨ Key Features

 - 🏙️ **Explore Destinations:** Discover popular tourist places with images, descriptions, and details.
-- 💬 **AI Travel Chatbot:** Get instant answers about routes, weather, attractions, and travel tips — like talking to a travel buddy.
+- 💬 **Chatbot:** Get instant answers about routes, weather, attractions, and travel tips — like talking to a travel buddy.
 - 🔍 **Smart Search & Filters:** Quickly find destinations based on location or interest.
 - 🌤️ **Interactive & Responsive:** Fully optimized for desktop and mobile use.
 - ❤️ **User-Friendly Design:** Minimal, intuitive, and easy to navigate.